Autonomous Province of Kosovo and Metohija: History

+Socialist Yugoslavia

+Between 1945 and 1963 the region was officially named the Autonomous Region of Kosovo and Metohija, with a level of self-government lower than that of the Autonomous Province of Vojvodina.
+In 1963 it was granted the same level of autonomy as Vojvodina, and accordingly its official name was changed to Autonomous Province of Kosovo and Metohija.
+In 1968, the prefix "Socialist" was added and the term "Metohija" was dropped, changing the official name of the province to Socialist Autonomous Province of Kosovo.
+In 1974 both autonomous provinces (Vojvodina and Kosovo) were granted significantly increased levels of autonomy.
+In 1990 the term "Metohija" was reinserted into the provincial name, with "Socialist" being dropped.
+From that point on the official name of the province was once again Autonomous Province of Kosovo and Metohija.

+Anti-bureaucratic revolution

 Constitutional changes were made in Yugoslavia in 1990.
 The parliaments of all Yugoslavian republics and provinces, which until then had MPs only from the League of Communists of Yugoslavia, were dissolved and multi-party elections were held within them.
 Kosovar Albanians refused to participate in the elections so they held their own unsanctioned elections instead.
 As election laws required (and still require) turnout higher than 50%, a parliament in Kosovo could not be established.

 The new constitution abolished the individual provinces' official media, integrating them within the official media of Serbia while still retaining some programs in the Albanian language.
 The Albanian-language media in Kosovo were suppressed.
 Funding was withdrawn from state-owned media, including those in the Albanian language in Kosovo.
 The constitution made the creation of privately owned media possible, however their operation was very difficult because of high rents and restrictive laws.
 State-owned Albanian language television or radio was also banned from broadcasting from Kosovo.
 However, privately owned Albanian media outlets appeared; of these, probably the most famous is "Koha Ditore", which was allowed to operate until late 1998 when it was closed after publishing a calendar glorifying ethnic Albanian separatists.

 The constitution also transferred control over state-owned companies to the Yugoslav central government.
-In September 1990, up to 123,000 Albanian workers were dismissed from their positions in government and media, as were teachers, doctors, and civil servants, provoking a general strike and mass unrest.
+In September 1990, up to 123,000 ethnic Albanian workers were dismissed from their positions in government and media, as were teachers, doctors, and civil servants, provoking a general strike and mass unrest.
 Some of those who were not sacked quit in sympathy, refusing to work for the Serbian government.
 Although the sackings were widely seen as a purge of ethnic Albanians, the government maintained that it was removing former communist directors.